CARRIE MAE ROSE

 WEARABLE WEAPONS

-Rose spent months in their studio constructing sculptures, exploring various forms, textures, and patterns.
-By repurposing these scissors, including using zip ties [used as handcuffs during mass arrests] to hold them together, the artist explored the fine line between creation and destruction.
-The circle form became a recurring motif, symbolizing unity and interconnectedness inspired by ancient yantra & mandala forms and sacred geometry.
-The sculptures evolved into wearable pieces, such as collars, bracelets, and breastplates, symbolizing vulnerability, protection, and healing.
+Rose constructed sculptures, exploring various forms, textures, and patterns with scissors and later razor blades.
+By repurposing these potentially dangerous objects, using zip ties [used as handcuffs during mass arrests] to hold them together, she explores the fine line between beauty and safety.
+The circle form is a recurring motif, symbolizing unity and interconnectedness inspired by ancient yantras, mandala forms and sacred geometry.
+The fine art sculptures evolved into temporary wearable pieces for photoshoots and couture events.
+Collars, bracelet cuffs, and breastplates are placed on the body as provocative under garments that expose the skin and vulnerability and beauty of the human form.

 ⛛